getvictor/website/content/posts/modular-monolith-attempt/index.md

 see many off-the-shelf tools for architectural governance of Go projects, we'll have to build our own as well.

 In addition to automated checks, it makes sense for the architect to regularly review the codebase as a whole and related PRs to catch any deviations from the architecture.
-With today's AI agents, it should be easy to make a prompt for the AI agent to do this analysis.
+With today's AI agents, it should be straightforward to create a prompt for the AI agent to perform this analysis.

 ### Controllers must access multiple services